TAPE ONE SIDE ONE

 He didn’t really have much at all

-He moped around the house with a sad look on his face
+the house with a sad look on his face

 Unlike Cinderella he never went to the ball